View Source ArangoXEcto.Schema (ArangoX Ecto v2.0.0)

 Defines collection options for dynamic creation

-When using dynamic mode for collection creation you may want to add options for when the collection is created.
-To add options that will be applied you pass them to as a keyword list.
+When using dynamic mode for collection creation this will add options for when the collection is created.
+If in static mode, this will simply be ignored.

+This accepts a keyword list of options.
 The available options can be found in the ArangoXEcto.Migration.Collection module.
-These options also work in edge collections.

 Example